-A star with a relatively high metal-to-hydrogen ratio, as indicated by strong lines of magnesium, calcium, iron, and other heavy elements.
+A metal-rich star is a star with a relatively high metal-to-hydrogen ratio, as indicated by strong lines of magnesium, calcium, iron, and other heavy elements.
 They are typically members of Population I, though the Sun itself is considered a moderately metal-rich star.
 An unresolved problem is the connection between metal richness of stars and their likelihood of having planets.
 Compare with metal-poor star.

 Related category• TYPES OF STARS